NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 #### Notify Maintainers

-When Hydra finishes building all the packages, you should generate a build report to notify maintainers of their broken packages.
+When Hydra finishes building all the updated packages for the `haskell-updates` jobset, you should generate a build report to notify maintainers of their newly broken packages.
 You can do that with the following commands:

 ```console
 $ maintainers/scripts/haskell/hydra-report.hs get-report